watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/google-custom-search/README.md

 ![Setup Search 2](./assets/search-step-2.png)<br>

 - Add step 3.
-In "Assistant says", put `Searching for: ${query_text}`.
-In "And then", select "Use an extension".
-Select the search extension and then select either  "Custom Search" or "Custom Search Site Restricted" as the endpoint at this step (as discussed in the "Setup in a new Assistant" section above).
-Set the `query` parameter to the `query_text` session variable and the `cx` parameter to `cx` session variable you set in pre-requisite step and `num` parameter to `num_of_results` session variable.
+  - In "Assistant says", put `Searching for: ${query_text}`.
+  - In "And then", select "Use an extension".
+    - Select the search extension.
+    - Select *Custom Search* or *Custom Search Site Restricted* as the endpoint at this step.
+See the "Background" section of this document for information about the difference between the two endpoints.
+    - Set the `query` parameter to the `query_text` session variable.
+    - Set the `cx` parameter to `cx` session variable you set in pre-requisite step.
+    - Set the `num` parameter to `num_of_results` session variable.

 ![Setup Search 3](./assets/search-step-3.png)<br>